wcvanvan/wcRay/README.md

-# Renderer
+# SoftWareRenderer

-renderer run on CPU
+a software renderer

 capable of running the following algorithm
 ```